kenneth-man/FakeDoom/Notes.md

 	- ### They help in organizing and encapsulating the vertex attribute configurations for rendering.

 - ### Element Buffer Objects (EBOs):
-	- ### EBOs are OpenGL buffer objects that store indices that OpenGL uses to decide which vertices to draw.
+	- ### EBOs are OpenGL buffer objects that store indices that tells OpenGL how to connect the vertices and which vertices to draw.
 	- ### They allow you to re-use vertices, which can save memory and reduce the amount of data sent to the GPU.
 	- ### They also allow you to draw more complex shapes by reusing vertices.